 Please prepare to have a valid photo ID, Birth Certificate, Social Security Card, and Working Permit (if you need to obtain a Working Permit, please visit www.phila.k12.pa.us/workingpapers to learn how), in order to progress through the enrollment process.
 Without these documents, you will increase your enrollment wait time and may not be able to participate in the WorkReady Summer Internship Program.
 Additional information on the enrollment process can be found here.

 Selected applicants will be asked to participate in a formal interview with the City of Philadelphia the first or second week in June.

 If you have not completed the enrollment process with the Philadelphia Youth Network by the time of these interviews, you will not be able to participate in the second round of interviews for the “Summer in the City” program with the City of Philadelphia municipal government.

-Applicants will be notified of their selection to the internship by mid June 2015.
+Applicants will be notified of their selection to the internship by late June 2016.